fission/fission/README.md

       * [Sponsors](#sponsors)
    * [Licensing](#licensing)

-## Performance: 100msec cold start
+## Performance: 100msec Cold Start

 Fission maintains a pool of "warm" containers that each contain a small dynamic loader.
 When a function is first called,